svtk/AtomicKotlinCourse/Programming Basics/String Templates/Exercise 5/task.md

 You can also choose <span class="control">`Refactor`</span> from the application menu, then choose <span class="control">`Rename`</span>.

-Rename the `val` name to `result` without renaming "answer" in the string literal.
+Rename the `val` name to `result` without changing the word "answer" in the string literal.
+The string should become: "The answer is $result".